Loni von Friedl

-Loni von Friedl (born 1943) is an Austrian film and television actress.
+Loni von Friedl (born 24 July 1943) is an Austrian film and television actress.
 She began as a child actress in the early 1950s, before graduating to mature roles during the following decade.
-The daughter of cinematographer Fritz von Friedl, she also has an actor brother of the same name.
+The daughter of cinematographer Fritz von Friedl, she also had an actor brother.
 Her nephew is actor Christoph von Friedl.

 She was married to actor Götz George from 1966 to 1976.
 She later married Jürgen Schmidt.